In this guide, we’ll discuss what to look for in a headless CMS built for modern commerce, from ease of use to integration and scalability.

 E-commerce traffic is seasonal (holiday sales) and often may be unpredictable (viral influencer promotions).
 Your CMS needs to handle those spikes without blinking.

-A headless CMS built on a scalable, cloud-native backend and infrastructure that supports auto-scaling, CDN delivery, and decoupled architecture.
+A headless CMS built on a scalable, cloud-native backend and infrastructure that supports auto-scaling, content delivery network (CDN) integration, and decoupled architecture.
 So content can be delivered quickly, even at scale.

 Content lives alongside products, pricing, inventory, and customer data.
 If your CMS doesn’t integrate well with the rest of your stack, things can get messy quickly.